-Read the whole press release of economiesuisse in German and in French.
+Read the full press details in German here and French here.

-Read our press releases in German and French.
+Read the whole press release in German and in French.